manuelinfosec/asm-ceaser-cipher/README.md

 sudo apt-get install -y nasm
 ```

-With NASM and MINGW confirmed to be installed, proceed with compilation fot your system architecture:
+With NASM and MINGW confirmed to be installed, proceed with compilation for your system architecture:

 ```bash
 nasm -f win32 main.asm -o main